MarkMurphy94/Dashboard_generator/README.md

 - Setup your virtual environment:
 ```
 $ virtualenv venv                   # create venv folder to hold virtualenv configs
+                                    # NOTE: you may have to specify the python version with '-p python3.6' for example
-                                    # if using a different virtual environment tool, add the env folder to .gitignore
+                                    # NOTE: if using a different virtual environment tool, add the env folder to .gitignore
 $ source venv/bin/activate          # activate your virtual environment
 (venv)$ pip install -r requirements.txt
 ```